-Imagine a world without light?
-Where children can’t see to do their homework because they have no electricity
+Imagine a world without light, in which children can’t see to do their homework because they have no electricity…

 About One Light, One Child